 Boarding schools continue to be popular in the twenty-first century, offering exceptional education and extra-curricular activities with round-the-clock pastoral care.

 The 2021 ISC Census showed that an estimated 65,345 pupils board at ISC schools.
 Overall, 458 schools, representing 33per cent of all ISC schools, have some boarding pupils.

 Parents are able to choose between different types of boarding to suit their child.
 Although full boarding remains most popular overall, the pattern appears to be changing with weekly and flexi boarding becoming more popular.
-The proportion of weekly and flexi boarders has increased for three consecutive years.
 In 2016, 15.7 per cent of boarders were weekly or flexi boarders.
-In 2020 the figure was 20.2 per cent.
+In 2021 the figure was 19.5 per cent.
 Many working parents value the flexibility of these boarding options.

 There are variations between different age groups.
-For the sector as a whole, 13 per cent of pupils at ISC schools board.
+For the sector as a whole, 12 per cent of pupils at ISC schools board.
 At sixth form this proportion more than doubles to one in three of all pupils.
 For junior pupils this proportion is significantly lower, with only 2 per cent of pupils boarding.

 The parents of these pupils choose British schools because they are keen for their children to master the English language, they understand the significance of extra-curricular activities as part of a wide education, and they know attending a British school may be the best way to gain admission to a British university.

 Some boarding and day schools have set up franchise schools abroad.
 While I was headmaster at Harrow we built schools in Thailand, Beijing and Hong Kong.
 These schools pay a fee to the British school which helps to keep down the fees paid by parents and can be used to fund transformational bursaries at the school.
 In return, the British school provides advice and monitors the franchise school in a way which guarantees standards.